 It is interesting to notice in Table 2 that there is little time difference in the experiments with and without obstacles.
 The presence of obstacles only affect the actual navigation time.
 Moreover, in Experiment 2 the hitchhiker was not pre-aligned and there were no markers and therefore the average time for coupling in Experiment 2 was more than that in Experiment 1.
 This shows that having hitchhiking points with markers in the map can save coupling time.
 As shown in Section 7.3, hitchhiking is denied for high priority tasks.
-Moreover, as described in Section 2.2, the hitchhiker only waits for a potential driver for $T{hwait}$ time, which ensures that service is not affected adversely.
+Moreover, as described in Section 2.2, the hitchhiker only waits for a potential driver for T{hwait} time, which ensures that service is not affected adversely.
 Although our implementation dealt with local robot communication, hitchhiking can be very efficient with global communication in a sensor network, as the hitchhiker can know beforehand the passage of a potential driver with desired characteristics near a hitchhiking area.
-The proposed hitchhiking is not limited to a particular localization algorithm and any of the robust localization algorithms, more robust algorithms (ex.
+The proposed hitchhiking is not limited to a particular localization algorithm and any of the robust localization algorithms can be employed.
+Although the results were presented using EKF based localization algorithms, more robust algorithms (ex.
 [39-41,43]) will improve the accuracy of the results.
 Robustness of the visual servoing and communication modules largely determine the success of hitchhiking.